deverseli800/comps-visualizer/README.md

 - Node.js 16.x or higher
 - npm or yarn package manager
 - A Mapbox account and access token
+- An OpenAI API key (for AI property record enrichment)

 ### Installation